Seeking SOTA: Time-Series Forecasting Must Adopt Taxonomy-Specific Evaluation to Dispel Illusory Gains: Evaluation Metrics for Time-Series Forecasting

 \subsection{Limitations of MSE and MAE in Long-Horizon Forecasting Benchmarks}

-While \textbf{MSE} and \textbf{MAE} are the dominant metrics in machine learning-based time-series forecasting (TSF), particularly in deep learning research, they exhibit several important limitations when used in isolation—especially on the long-horizon TSF (LTSF) benchmarks such as ETT, ECL, Traffic, and Weather (Fig.~\ref{tab:tsf-dataset_statistics}).
+While \textbf{MSE} and \textbf{MAE} are the dominant metrics in machine learning-based time-series forecasting (TSF), particularly in deep learning research, they exhibit several important limitations when used in isolation—especially on the long-horizon TSF (LTSF) benchmarks such as ETT, ECL, Traffic, and Weather (Table~\ref{tab:tsf-dataset_statistics}).

 First, both MSE and MAE are \colorwblk{scale-dependent}, making them sensitive to the magnitude of the target variable.
 In multivariate datasets such as Traffic (862 channels) or Electricity (321 channels), different series may operate on vastly different scales (e.g., urban vs. rural sensors), causing the aggregated error to be dominated by high-magnitude series.
 As a result, improvements on low-variance or low-volume components can be masked entirely.
-In contrast, scale-invariant metrics like MASE or sMAPE normalize each series, enabling fairer comparisons across heterogeneous time series.
+Scale-normalized metrics can facilitate cross-series comparison, but they do not automatically make it fair: their denominators alter the implicit weighting of series and must be justified for the task.

-Second, MSE \colorwblk{disproportionately penalizes large deviations} due to its quadratic form.
-While this property is useful in contexts where large forecasting errors are especially undesirable (e.g., in safety-critical or financial risk domains), it can lead to misleading conclusions in benchmark comparisons.
+Second, squared error elicits the \colorwblk{conditional expectation}, which is strongly influenced by extreme outcomes~\cite{kolassa2020best}.
+Its quadratic form is appropriate when the expectation is the intended forecast or when large errors carry commensurately high decision costs (e.g., in safety- critical or financial risk domains); it is not an intrinsic defect of MSE.
+The relevant question is whether the benchmark intends to evaluate a conditional-mean forecast.
+If another functional is required, the forecast and scoring rule should change together rather than interpreting MSE's sensitivity to large deviations in isolation.
 For instance, a model that makes a \underline{single large mistake on one time step} may receive a higher MSE than a model that consistently underperforms but avoids large spikes.
 This is particularly problematic in datasets like Exchange-Rate or Illness, which exhibit irregular or intermittent dynamics.

 Third, both MSE and MAE \colorwblk{lack sensitivity to \textit{temporal structure} or \textit{forecasting horizon}}.
 In long-horizon settings (e.g., predicting 96 or 192 time steps ahead), the aggregation of errors over the full horizon can obscure how well a model performs at different lead times.
 Two models with similar MSE may differ substantially in their error trajectories --- e.g., one performs well in the short term and deteriorates quickly, while another maintains stable performance across the full horizon.
 Without horizon-stratified metrics or error curves, these distinctions remain hidden.